 It all starts with art.
 Check out the colorful murals adorning walls throughout the neighborhood.
-Stop by the Funk Factory to create your own masterpiece in their splatter-paint chamber.
 See “Like a Local” insider Erika Carter’s artwork at Green House Studios, a space she shares with fellow artists.
 Erika has lived and worked in the Funk Zone for 20 years and can also be spotted at Dart Coffee Co., of which she’s a co-owner.

 You could spend days tasting your way through The Funk Zone’s 16 wineries—pick up an Urban Wine Trail map to plot your course.
 Beer lovers, wet your whistle at Figueroa Mountain Brewery Co., Brass Bear Brewing & Bistro, Lama Dog Taproom and Topa Topa Brewing Co.
 If you prefer something stronger, try the hand-crafted gin, vodka and bourbon at Cutler’s Artisan Spirits—Santa Barbara’s first post-Prohibition distillery.

 Places to Eat

 Street tacos and burritos are on the menu at Mony’s Mexican Food, where our “Like a Local” insider Monica Diaz and her team will treat you like one of the family.
-More delicious tacos can be had at The Project –Corazon Cocina & Taproom, the newest addition to the neighborhood.
 A Santa Barbara institution for 40 years, family-run Shalhoob’s Meat Company opened The Funk Zone Patio restaurant featuring a well-rounded menu of snacks, sliders, salads, sandwiches and BBQ.

 Every establishment in the ACME Hospitality culinary empire gets our stamp of approval.
 Helena Avenue Bakery, located adjacent to Santa Barbara Wine Collective, is a counter service breakfast and lunch spot.
 Cute and casual Lucky Penny serves wood-fired pizzas early afternoon until evening.
 The Lark and Loquita are prime dinner destinations, serving seasonal Californian cuisine and Spanish tapas, respectively.

 SPOTS TO SHOP: